quic/lid/README.md

 The purpose of this program, `license_identifier`, is to scan the source code files and identify the license text region and the type of license.

-*Please note: We are working on a method to accept contributions once we release additional dependencies needed for full LiD functionality.
-At that point it is likely we will update this repository in a non-backwards compatible manner.*

 [![CircleCI](https://circleci.com/gh/codeauroraforum/lid.svg?style=svg)](https://circleci.com/gh/codeauroraforum/lid)

 License